ocean-transport/group-website/guide.md

 [Katy Huff](http://arfc.npre.illinois.edu/manual)
 and [Baylor Fox Kemper](http://www.geo.brown.edu/research/Fox-Kemper/pubs/)

+## Update 2020-09

+See my blog post entitled
+[Advising and Collaborating During a Pandemic and Sabbatical](https://medium.com/@rabernat/advising-and-collaborating-during-a-pandemic-and-sabbatical-ca9531b82b6d) for an update on the current situation in our research group.

 ## Core Principles
 1. **Respect others**: abide by the code of conduct.
 1. **Work hard**: we are all here because we are passionate about science and want to make a big impact on our field.